1teaspoonall purpose seasoninglike Lawry's Seasoned Salt

 Bring a large pot of salted water to boil.
-Add pasta and boil for 5 minutes.
+Add the pasta and boil for 5 minutes.
 Transfer the partially cooked pasta to a colander to drain.

-Add partially cooked pasta to the cheese sauce and stir to coat.
-Bring to a low boil then reduce the heat to LOW, cover, and cook for 15 to 20 minutes or until pasta is tender and cheese sauce has reduced a bit.
+Add the partially cooked pasta to the cheese sauce and stir to coat.
+Bring to a low boil then reduce the heat to LOW, cover, and cook for 15 to 20 minutes or until the pasta is tender and cheese sauce has reduced a bit.

 Transfer the mac and cheese to a serving dish.